andrew-irods/How-To/Eclipse-attach-to-icommand-remote.md

 This document assumes sufficient familiarity with Eclipse so that long winded descriptions with screen-shots showing where menus are and how to invoke them are not included.
 To find a specific option or menu, examine the referenced How-To's listed above (they are long winded with screen-shots).

 ### Create an Eclipse Executable Project ###

+Once we have built your irods server and icommands, we should have two directories, one for each:

+(These could be any directory path names):

+**..../github/irods** - the directory where the irods server sources were installed and built (from [iRODS on Github](https://github.com/irods/irods "https://github.com/irods/irods")).

+**..../github/irods\_client\_icommands** - the directory where the irods icommand sources were installed and built (from [iRODS Client iCommands on Github](https://github.com/irods/irods_client_icommands "https://github.com/irods/irods_client_icommands")).

 Thus far we have not used eclipse for anything.
 We're going to now create an eclipse project which revolves around the executable above (./hello-world-1).